 As a means to ensure safety, the Program will offer unlimited remediation for all skill checks during scheduled class and open lab hours.
 These skill checks are not associated with a grade but must be completed prior to taking the lab practical associated with the skills.
-Each course instructor will be responsible for skill check remediation.
+Each course instructor will be responsible for the parameters of skill check remediation.